Dig In! Misleading Food Stories From Around the World

 Unfortunately, you will most likely not be able to try the original version that hit the food scene in the 1880s.
-The New York Times estimates that only 7 people know the original recipe!
+The New York Times estimates that only 7 people know the original recipe.
+How surprising!

 This popular salad dressing is (surprise!) not French at all!
-And the first iterations of this recipe are unrecognizable to the vibrant orange-hued version we see in grocery stores around the USA.
+And the first iterations of this recipe are unrecognizable from the vibrant orange-hued version we see in grocery stores around the USA.

-The original recipe was a simple vinaigrette-style dressing, made with oil, vinegar, seasonings, and sometimes minced shallots or mustard.
+The original recipe is surprisingly simple vinaigrette-style dressing made with oil, vinegar, seasonings, and sometimes minced shallots or mustard.
 This is a far cry from the thick, orange, tomato-based recipe we buy today.

 Not only is this dish not Mongolian, but it’s also not really barbecue!